mindgarage-shan/transformer_object_detection_survey/README.md

 <p align="center"> <img src="images/Transformer.png" width="80%"> </p>

-## How to request addition of a paper
-If you know of a paper that addresses transformer-based object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.

 ## Introduction
 We present a comprehensive review of 21 recently proposed advancements in the original DETR model.
 It covers foundational modules of DETR and its recent enhancements, such as modifications to the backbone structure, query design strategies, and refinements to attention mechanisms.
 It also presents comparative analysis across various detection transformers, evaluating their performance and network architectures.